 The Blandy’s Cellars are perhaps the most famous producers of Madeira wine with the Bual, Verdelho, Sercial, Terrantez, Malmsey and Tinta Negra varities.
 Their cellars are open to the public for wine tastings and include a tour around the lodge, warehouses, museum and the shop areas (with more than 500 bottles of wine from all over the world!).

 Blandy’s Wine Lodge | Avenida Arriaga 28, 9000-064 Funchal, Madeira, Portugal

-6. Hike the Pico do Arieiro to Pico Ruivo trail
+6. Hike the trail from Pico do Arieiro to Pico Ruivo

 The Madeira Archipelago’s singular rocky landscape offers incredible trails among the most spectacular scenery.
 The volcanic landscape of the island has shaped some of the highest peaks in Portugal, which are hiked by locals and tourists throughout the whole year.
 Pico Ruivo stands as the highest peak in Madeira and third highest peak in Portugal with 1862m and can be reached through two main hiking trails: